Tanq16/containerized-security-toolkit/README.md

 ## Introduction

 This repository contains Dockerfiles for ARM (Apple Silicon) and x86_64 variants of a security focussed docker image.
-The 2 main resources here are as follows &rarr;
+The main resources here are as follows &rarr;

 * An image that contains many security focussed tools
-* Base Dockerfiles to be used for building other images from the same awesome experience of the container
+* Base Dockerfiles to be used for building other images from the same awesome user experience of the container
 * The minimal folder contains a security image with most tools and a lower image size

 The security focussed image is available to be directly pulled from docker hub.
-A GitHub CI Action builds and pushes the images to docker hub 4 times every month and on every commit.
+A GitHub CI Action builds and pushes the images to docker hub multple times a month and on every commit.
 The Apple Silicon images are built using [Buildx](https://docs.docker.com/buildx/working-with-buildx/).

-The image is called `sec_docker` and it has the [cli-productivity-suite](https://github.com/tanq16/cli-productivity-suite) preinstalled i.e., a funky shell along with customized `vim` and `tmux`.
+The image is called `sec_docker` and it has the [cli-productivity-suite](https://github.com/tanq16/cli-productivity-suite) preinstalled within the image i.e., a funky shell along with customized `vim` and `tmux`.
 The base Dockerfiles also have the same experience to build off it.
-The golang executables are built and copied over from another docker container which is built once a month over at the [tool_builder](https://github.com/tanq16/dockers_tool_builder) repo.
+The *golang* executables are built and copied over from another docker container which is built once a month over at the [tool_builder](https://github.com/tanq16/dockers_tool_builder) repo.

-Read the conventions and example workflow.
+Read the conventions and example workflow below.
 They work for me, but feel free to define your own.

 <br>